What is in this leaflet

 - dry mouth

-- poor appetite
+- poor appetite or weight loss

 - runny nose